MasterW00/TrackApp/README.md

 # Future Work

+* add authentication server that the Database piggy backs for more security
+* new authentication tokens and session tokens
+* Change user data structure for security and orginization
 * Improve the scheduling features
 * Saves to local storage (which makes the app pointless till thats added)
 * Add Styles and Infographics
 * Overhaul Forms